Slow WordPress Sites? This Is Why You Should NOT Speed Them Up

 If yes, that's great.
 We did our best so you can grasp the topic easily!

-Using a simple WordPress theme
+Choosing a simple WordPress theme for a faster load

 It’s better to choose a lightweight WordPress theme with only the necessary functions, which of course means you can’t go too creative with your features, and you limit the possibilities of providing the best user experience.